 Opportunity: Brands should closely monitor how Walmart uses this platform.
 While brands are currently being brought into the environments based on their popularity or relevance to younger audiences, Walmart could ultimately turn these efforts into a revenue stream by charging for participation.
 Ultimately, they also might try driving online purchases or real-world store visits through these virtual experiences.

 Albertsons Adds More Shopper Connections

 The Story: Albertsons continues to introduce digital innovations aimed at providing “inspiration and ease” to shoppers.
-While speaking last month at Groceryshop, Chief Merchandising Officer Jennifer Saenz (on left in photo) mentioned two more-recent initiatives:
+While speaking last month at Groceryshop, Chief Merchandising Officer Jennifer Saenz (on left in photo at right) mentioned two more-recent initiatives:

 - An online tool that helps shoppers manage their weekly budgets.

 - “Ava,” an Alexa-like voice assistant that will help the retailer personalize the shopping experience and deepen ties with customers.

 In addition, Albertsons continues to leverage consumer data to develop a better understanding of its shoppers (an effort that should be strengthened by its new partnership with The Trade Desk).
 And Albertsons Media Collective is working to build a platform that operates “in service of the shopping experience” rather than solely as a revenue stream, SVP-Retail Media Kristi Argyilan said —also while speaking at Groceryshop.

 Relevance: Albertsons has been very vocal about its intentions to revolutionize the customer experience.
 From online meal planning to one-hour order delivery, the grocer is investing heavily in new capabilities that will address the two core shopper motivations stressed by Saenz: inspiration and ease.

 Opportunity: The retailer is also being very vocal about its desire to develop strategic partnerships with suppliers to build these experiences and bring them to life.
 Opportunistic brands should take them up on the offer.